AdobeDocs/experience-manager-65.en/help/mobile/rendering-and-delivery.md

 Adobe Experience Manager (AEM) content can easily be rendered by way of [Sling Default Servlets](https://sling.apache.org/documentation/bundles/rendering-content-default-get-servlets.html) to render [JSON](https://sling.apache.org/documentation/bundles/rendering-content-default-get-servlets.html#default-json-rendering) and other formats.

-Those out-of-the-box renders typically walk the repository and return content as is.
+Those out-of-the-box renderings typically walk the repository and return content as is.

 AEM, by way of Sling, also supports developing and deploying custom sling renderers to take full control of the rendered schema and content.